ekisalar/HexagonalArchitectureEventSourcing/README.md

 - Integrate event sourcing along with CQRS for separate read and write databases
 - Extract domain rules from domain entities to dedicated Domain (Business) Services for more robust business rule management
 - Consider the use of application services as opposed to business logic directly within the application
+- History of Data Management by Event Sourcing: Extend the current event sourcing capabilities to include more advanced history services, such as an audit trail, rollback functionalities, and analytical capabilities based on historical data.
 ## Architecture

 The project is built on a Hexagonal (Ports and Adapters) Architecture and is organized into two main folders: